kubernetes/website/_includes/masterdocs/docs/api.md

 In the future we expect that there will be more API groups, all at REST path `/apis/$API_GROUP` and using `apiVersion: $API_GROUP/$VERSION`.
-We expect that there will be a way for [third parties to create their own API groups](design/extending-api.md), and to avoid naming collisions.
+We expect that there will be a way for [third parties to create their own API groups](https://github.com/kubernetes/kubernetes/blob/{{page.githubbranch}}/docs/design/extending-api.md), and to avoid naming collisions.

 ## Enabling resources in the extensions group

 DaemonSets, Deployments, HorizontalPodAutoscalers, Ingress, Jobs and ReplicaSets are enabled by default.
-Other extensions resources can be enabled by setting runtime-config on apiserver. runtime-config accepts comma separated values.
+Other extensions resources can be enabled by setting `runtime-config` on apiserver. `runtime-config` accepts comma separated values.
 For ex: to disable deployments and jobs, set `--runtime-config=extensions/v1beta1/deployments=false,extensions/v1beta1/jobs=false`

 ## v1beta1, v1beta2, and v1beta3 are deprecated; please move to v1 ASAP